shafr/shafr.github.io/_audio_books/doc_ford/002-the-heat-islands.md

 narration: +
 ---

-Getting fit with a <spoiler>lesbian</spoiler> tenis player.
+Getting fit with a <spoiler>lesbian</spoiler> tennis player.
-Ford is chasing serial psych-maniac killer and inverstigating corruption around the islands.
-Fun to lisen, some tension.
+Ford is chasing serial psych-maniac killer and investigating corruption around the islands.
+Fun to listen, some tension.

 # Quotes: